This chapter addresses the following Geriatric Fellowship Curriculum Milestone: #44

 PREOPERATIVE CARE OF THE OLDER SURGICAL PATIENT

 Preoperative care can take place in multiple settings and can occur briefly or over a period of time.
-The most important goal of preoperative assessment is not the risk assessment, but the ...
+The most important goal of preoperative assessment is not the risk ...